-AU-rich elements (AREs) are highly conserved mRNA 3’-untranslated region (UTR) regulatory elements while microRNAs are small noncoding RNAs that target distinct 3’UTR sites and control post-transcriptional gene expression of clinically relevant messages, including those of cytokines and potent growth factors.
-MicroRNAs, like AREs, are known post-transcriptional regulators in cell proliferation, development and death.
-Their deregulation leads to rapid and dramatic changes in expression levels promoting a broad range of critical effects, including tumor growth, chemoresistance, metastasis, recurrences, several types of leukemias, lymphomas and developmental disorders.
+AU-rich elements (AREs) are conserved mRNA 3’-untranslated region (UTR) regulatory elements while microRNAs are small noncoding RNAs that target distinct 3’UTR sites and control post-transcriptional gene expression of clinically relevant messages, including those of cytokines and growth factors.
+Their deregulation leads to a broad range of critical effects, including tumor growth, chemoresistance, metastasis, and immune and developmental disorders.

 The lab has four core directions:

-1. To functionally characterize microRNAs and specific noncoding regulatory RNAs and identify their associated cofactors and target mRNAs that control expression of clinically important cytokines, cancer and cell state regulators, using previously developed in vivo crosslinking coupled affinity purification methods and confirmatory assays.
+1. To characterize microRNAs and noncoding RNAs, and identify their as-sociated cofactors and target mRNAs that control expression of clinically important cytokines, cancer and cell state regulators, using previously developed in vivo biochemical puriﬁcation methods and assays.

-4. To characterize the selective interactions between small regulatory RNAs and their mRNA targets in order to develop antisense manipulations of these interactions as specific therapeutic approaches.
-These studies should lead to a greater understanding of the versatile role of regulatory small noncoding RNAs in the pathogenesis of cancers and to novel approaches in RNA-based therapeutic applications.
+4. To develop new therapeutic approaches that interfere with select translation start sites and translation regulators, and manipulate specific interactions of noncoding RNAs with their targets that encode for critical cell survival regulators in cancer.
+These studies should lead to a greater understanding of the versatile role of noncoding RNAs and translation mechanisms in the persistence of cancers and to novel approaches in RNA-based therapeutic applications.